National CASA's 2012 Annual Report spotlights CASA programs' accomplishments.

 How Do CASA Volunteers Help Children?

 CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
 For many abused children, their CASA volunteer will be the one constant adult presence in their lives.

 Independent research has demonstrated that children with a CASA volunteer are substantially less likely to spend time in long-term foster care and less likely to reenter care.
 Read more evidence of effectiveness.

 Who Are CASA Volunteers?

-Last year, more than 77,000 CASA and guardian ad litem (GAL) volunteers helped 234,000 abused and neglected children find safe, permanent homes.
+Last year, nearly 75,000 CASA and guardian ad litem (GAL) volunteers helped 238,000 abused and neglected children find safe, permanent homes.
 CASA volunteers are everyday citizens who have undergone screening and training with their local CASA/GAL program.

 Who Are the Children CASA Volunteers Help?

 Judges appoint CASA volunteers to represent the best interests of children who have been removed from their homes due to abuse or neglect.
 Each year, more than 600,000 children experience foster care in this country.
 Because there are not enough CASA volunteers to represent all of the children in care, judges typically assign CASA volunteers to their most difficult cases.
 Read the stories of young people whose lives were changed by the support of a CASA volunteer.